yorick1101/netty-factory/README.md

 ### Feature

 1. Start TCP server and wait for connection
-2. Start TCP client and conencto to server via ip and port
+2. Start TCP client and conenct to server via ip and port
-3. Use annotation on interface to create binary message reader/writer class (an implementaion of the interface)
+3. Use annotation on interface to create binary message reader/writer class (an implementaion of the interface).
+See src/test/java/Order as an example.

 ### TODO: